 Retail margin is often structurally tighter than restaurant or dropship.
 A 5% supplier price increase on a fast-moving SKU, missed for a quarter, eats meaningful margin.
 The right system flags every supplier price change at the moment the supplier reply is parsed (Layer 1 AI), runs the change against your margin target, and surfaces items where the new cost crosses below threshold.

-For a retailer with a bookkeeper, this is the moment they thank you for switching.
-The bookkeeper-to-operator email about mismatched bills goes to zero.
+For a retailer with a bookkeeper, this is where the living PO matters.
+The bookkeeper-to-operator email about mismatched bills can shrink because purchase context is already matched.

 The retail procurement system stack